-This 'potentially chargeable' time is not accounted for in the hourly charge-out rate calculation.
-The EPA has been improving its efforts to record and charge for monitoring time since the MartinJenkins report.
-However, it does not consider there is scope to increase cost recovery to the extent suggested by MartinJenkins.
+The EPA has been improving its efforts to record and charge for monitoring time since the MartinJenkins report, but does not consider there is scope to increase cost recovery to the extent suggested by MartinJenkins.
 It is difficult to allocate general administration costs related to inspections and monitoring, liaison, and education to specific duty holders.
 Also, if particular tasks are below a minimal level, it is not always cost efficient to raise an invoice.